Brendan Hansen (politician): Politics

-Hansen served as President of the Maryborough sub-branch of the Federated Shipwrights and Ship Constructors Association and as an alderman on Maryborough City Council before entering federal politics.
+Hansen served as President of the Maryborough sub-branch of the Federated Shipwrights' and Ship Constructors' Association of Australia and as an alderman on Maryborough City Council before entering federal politics.
 In 1958, he ran for the Australian House of Representatives as the Labor candidate for Wide Bay, losing to Country Party candidate Henry Bandidt.
-However, he sought a rematch against Bandidt in 1961 and won.
+However, he won a rematch against Bandidt in 1961.
 It was the first time Labor had won the seat, once held by former Labor leader Andrew Fisher, since 1915.

-After the Whitlam government was elected in 1972 he acted as government whip until 1974, when he was defeated by Country Party's Clarrie Millar.
-Hansen ran against Millar again in 1975, but was heavily defeated.
-In 1977, he was elected to the Legislative Assembly of Queensland as the member for Maryborough, a position he held until 1983.
+After the Whitlam government was elected in the 1972 federal election he acted as government whip until 1974, when he was defeated by the Country Party's Clarrie Millar.
+Hansen ran against Millar again in 1975, but was heavily defeated amidst a landslide victory for the Coalition.
+In 1977, he was elected to the Legislative Assembly of Queensland as the member for Maryborough, a position he held until he stood down at the 1983 Queensland state election.

 Death

-Hansen died in 1999, aged 77, and, in January 2001, his award of the Medal of the Order of Australia was posthumously announced, with the citation "For service to the community of Maryborough, particularly through the Maryborough and District Housing Action group and the Scouting movement".
+Hansen died on 19 December 1999, aged 77.
+In January 2001, his award of the Medal of the Order of Australia was posthumously announced, with the citation "For service to the community of Maryborough, particularly through the Maryborough and District Housing Action group and the Scouting movement".
 He is buried in the Maryborough Cemetery.

 Legacy

-Hansen was honoured with a park in his name in Granville and a government building, the Brendan Hansen Building, in Hervey Bay.
+Hansen was honoured with a park in his name in Granville, Maryborough, and a government building, the Brendan Hansen Building, in nearby Hervey Bay.

 Family

 Brendan Hansen married Moira O'Sullivan in 1960 at St Mary's Catholic Church, Maryborough.
 Moira Hansen is a light opera singer who still remains active in the city's arts community.
 In 2025 she was awarded an Order of Australia medal in the King's Birthday Honours list.
-They had eight children, including Mary Hansen (1966–2002), a singer/musician for the British band, Stereolab.
+They had eight children, including musician Mary Hansen (1966–2002), a longtime member of the English-French band Stereolab.